 Holistic medicine, including acupuncture, can be used as a primary treatment option or integrated with traditional veterinary medicine.
 The approach will vary based on the pet’s medical condition.
 If your pet has a doctor other than your acupuncturist, its important to let both doctors know what treatments are used and any changes to the treatment plan.

 Dr. Allison Wansky is certified in Veterinary Acupuncture and has been practicing Holistic medicine since 1999.
 If you feel your pet could benefit from an evaluation with Dr. Wansky, please ask one of our staff members about scheduling a consultation.
+You will also need to fill out the form below.

-Check out Abby’s Story below for more information
+Check out Abby’s Story below for more information.